 - Support for 1,000+ digital currencies

-The Trezor Wallet is aimed toward experienced crypto investors with large portfolios.
-However, that doesn’t mean it’s intimidating – in fact, we found it to be one of the easiest crypto wallets to get started using.
+The Trezor Wallet is one of the most straightforward crypto wallets to use.
 When paired with the Trevor Suite application (installed as a browser extension, desktop software or mobile app), it becomes simple to manage the storage of digital currencies.
-In addition, the physical device’s touchscreen is much larger and easier to use than most competitors.
+In addition, the physical device’s touchscreen is much larger and easier to use than most competitors on our list.

 - Widely regarded as the most-secure hardware wallet in the industry